Scams » Scam And Its Types » Craigslist Scam

 Free Home Free Furniture Scam:

-Below is an example of a real time craigslist hoax, where a man lost his entire lifetime earnings in craigslist scam.
-This story dates back to March 2008, where a man was scammed of his entire belongings.
-A group of scammers had posted a fake ad on craigslist saying that there was a house in a sophisticated area that was to be sold for free as the owner had to urgently relocate.
-The owner completely unaware of this trick, when arrived home in the evening, he saw trucks outside his house carrying all his belongings.
-Upon interrogation, the group of scammers produced the craigslist ad that was actually not posted by the owner.
+Below is an example of a real-time Craigslist hoax, where a man lost his entire lifetime earnings in a Craigslist scam.
+This story dates back to March 2008, when a man was scammed out of all his belongings.
+A group of scammers had posted a fake ad on Craigslist stating that a house in a sophisticated neighborhood was being given away for free, as the owner had to urgently relocate.
+Completely unaware of this trick, the actual owner returned home in the evening to find trucks outside his house, loading up all his belongings.
+Upon interrogation, the group of scammers produced the Craigslist ad—which, in reality, had never been posted by the owner himself.

 Craigslist Scam FreeFurniture